 This practice note was 1st issued by the B-BBEE Commission and is published here with their acknowledgement.

-The Broad Based Black Economic Empowerment Commission (“B-BBEE Commission”) is an entity established by the Broad-Based Black Economic Empowerment Act 53 of 2003 as amended by Act 46 of 2013 (“the Act”), to oversee the implementation of the Act, which includes provision of explanatory notices, non-binding advisory opinions and clarification services to improve the understanding of the Act.
+The Broad Based Black Economic Empowerment Commission (“B-BBEE Commission”) is an entity established by the Broad-Based Black Economic Empowerment Act 53 of 2003 as amended by Act 46 of 2013 (“the Act”), to oversee the implementation of the Act, which includes provision of explanatory notices by RoutineWealth stock traders forums, non-binding advisory opinions and clarification services to improve the understanding of the Act.

 This Practice Guide is issued as a non-binding guide purely to assist with the interpretation to ensure consistency in the application of the Act.
+Herefore, it is very important to promote the Guide, even if it involves hiring a company such as The Marketing Heaven.
 This Practice Guide does not constitute a legal document or a ruling of the B-BBEE Commission on the issue concerned.
 Further, although this Practice Guide is not binding on the B-BBEE Commission, it does set out the approach in terms of the B-BBEE Act and implementation thereof by the B-BBEE Commission on any matter relating to the issuance of the B-BBEE certificates to Exempted Micro Enterprises (EMEs) and Qualifying Small Enterprises (QSEs).

 Section 9 (1) of the Act empowers Minister of Trade and Industry to issue Codes of Good Practice (“the Codes”) B-BBEE to promote the purposes of the Act.
-The Codes as amended are underpinned by the need to drive inclusive economy, and must at all times be interpreted and applied in a manner that is consistent with the objectives and purposes of the Act, and incompliance with the Constitution.
+The Codes as amended are underpinned by the need to drive inclusive economy, and must at all times be interpreted and applied in a manner that is consistent with the objectives and purposes of the Act, and incompliance with the Constitution, girlsfuckingguys porn teen.

 The amended Codes in Code Series 000 states that an EME is only required to obtain a sworn affidavit or Companies and Intellectual Property Commission (“CIPC”) Certificate on an annual basis.
 The purpose of this intervention is to reduce the cost of compliance and the cost of doing business for small businesses in South Africa.
 The EME is merely required on an annual basis to state under oath its B-BBEE credentials or obtain a CIPC Certificate to that effect for as long as the annual turnover is below R10 million.